STRHunter/TRIM/Readme.txt

  Note: Execution of TRIMEC depends on two training sets stored in the files 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt'.
 Based on maximization of H, TRIMEC loads either of this file to identify taxa of the given genome sequence.
-These two files have been generated while training the TRIMEC.
+Thus these two files should be present in the same directory with the executable 'TRIMEC'.
+These files have been generated while training the TRIMEC, hence shoule be available with 'TRIMEC'.

  However, due to the constraints of 'Github' we are unable to upload the file 'Bagging_classifier_at_k=7.txt' as its size is greater than 25 MB limit.
-Thus we have split the file 'Bagging_classifier_at_k=7.txt' into tree files 'part1.txt', 'part2.txt' and 'part3.txt'.
-We have uploaded the files
+Thus, we have split the file 'Bagging_classifier_at_k=7.txt' into tree files 'part1.txt', 'part2.txt' and 'part3.txt' and have uploaded the files as
  a) 'Bagging_classifier_at_k=6.txt'
  b) 'part1.txt'
  c) 'part2.txt'
  d) 'part3.txt'

- The basic dependency to run 'TRIMEC' is that all these four files should be in the same directory with the executable 'TRIMEC' and the following command need to be proformed before running the 'TRIMEC'
+ User need to use the following command before running the 'TRIMEC'

  $cat part1.txt part2.txt part3.txt > 'Bagging_classifier_at_k=7.txt'

- It should be also be note that the file names should be 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' as these two file names are used by TRIMEC to load them.
+ ***It should be also be note that the filenames should be like 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' as these two filenames are used by TRIMEC to load its training data.

  To run the executable file 'TRIMEC': $./TRIMEC